-For the featured Author of the Month, Gorilla Girl Ink got to interview well-known author A. K. Buckroth, whose books speak to the theme of understanding diabetes and how to deal with it.
+Gorilla Girl Ink chats with well-known author A. K. Buckroth, whose books speak to the theme of understanding diabetes and how to deal with it.
 One in eleven Americans is diabetic and this topic truly deserves attention.

 Q: I see you’ve been honored with many awards for your books, both fiction and non-fiction, on the topic of diabetes.
 This is intriguing to me because I worked with my late husband, Jerry, combatting his disease.
 Tell us what in your experience has caused you to focus on diabetes?